-AASB supports prorated funding for 3-year-old preschool students with intensive needs who turn three years old after the October count date, thereby becoming eligible to and enroll in public school after state funding has become fixed.
-Additionally, extra pro-rated funds must be provided for other intensive needs students enrolling after the count date.
-Because the cost to provide federally mandated services to a single intensive-needs child may be several times greater than a non-special needs child, districts cannot be expected simply to absorb the costs of services for such children who first enroll after the count date under a budget that provides no funding to satisfy this federal requirement.
+AASB supports prorated funding for 3-year-old preschool students with intensive needs who turn three years old after the October count date, thereby becoming eligible for enrollment and enrolling in public school after state funding has become fixed.
+Extra pro-rated funds must also be provided for all other intensive needs students enrolling after the count date.

 Rationale.
 IDEA '97 requires that public schools enroll students with disabilities at age three.
 These students typically require not only special education services but also extensive related services (speech therapy, occupational therapy, physical therapy).
-Preschool students with disabilities whose third birthday falls after the October count date incur costs to the district that are not typical of other students enrolling.

-after the count date.
+Preschool students with disabilities whose third birthday falls after the October count date incur costs to the district that are not typical of other students enrolling after the count date.
 The district is required to provide all services identified by the IEP team.
 Currently, districts receive no funding for these costly services for those intensive-needs children who turn three years old after the state's October count date.
-Other intensive-need students who move to a district after the October count date pose a similar financial challenge.
-A supplemental intensive needs count date, or other opportunity to receive funding for these students, is critical.
-Adopted 2003.
-Amended 04,05 (Sunset Nov 2008)